Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 Fracking is a way to get oil.

-It's a relatively new technique for extracting all from very hard to get it from places.
+It's a relatively new technique for extracting all from very hard-to-get it from places.

 And we're doing it in the United States.

-It's only a question of time before somebody, and it doesn't, it could be a loony tune that makes the accusation, and somebody in a press corps goes, yeah, and it will get a whole series of, One reports on fracking and the inherent dangers.
+It's only a question of time before somebody, and it doesn't, it could be a Looney Tune that makes the accusation and somebody in the press course go, yeah.

 And is it possible?